 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

 Ghana’s mining sector pre-dates the colonial era.
 Historically, Ghana was known as the Gold Coast.
 Ghana is Africa’s largest gold producer; it overtook South Africa in 2019 with 4.8 million ounces in output.
 Gold is the most commercially exploited mineral in Ghana, accounting for about 95% of the country’s mineral revenue.
 Other commercially exploited minerals in Ghana are manganese, bauxite, and diamonds.
 The country is also endowed with deposits of iron ore, limestone, columbite-tantalite, feldspar, quartz, and salt, and there are also minor deposits of ilmenite, magnetite, and rutile.
-In 2018, Ghana discovered commercial quantities of lithium and hopes to attract investors to mine and develop lithium mining and processing.
+In 2018, Ghana discovered commercial quantities of lithium and is working with international partners to mine and develop lithium mining and processing.

-While the laws of Ghana permit 100% foreign ownership, there is an increasing drive towards local participation, especially in the provision of mining services.
-Companies seeking to invest should be cognizant that civil society and senior government officials may want them to consider corporate social responsibility initiatives such as environmental protection and the development of local infrastructure to support neighboring communities.
+Companies seeking to invest should be cognizant that civil society and senior government officials may want them to consider corporate social responsibility initiatives such as environmental protection and development of local infrastructure to support neighboring communities.

 The mining sector plays a vital role in the Ghanaian economy, as it attracts more than half of all foreign direct investment (FDI) and generates more than one-third of all export revenues.
 The mining industry is the largest tax-paying sector in the country and makes a significant contribution to gross domestic product (GDP) and employment.